adaptris/interlok-docs-legacy/pages/advanced/advanced-profiler-failover.md

 summary: This page describes how to configure multiple Interlok instances to start up in failover mode (since 3.0.6)
 ---

+{% include important.html content="in 3.8.0; adp-profiler and adp-failover were renamed to interlok-profiler and interlok-profiler-failover respectively" %}

 ## Failover Mode ##

 When multiple instances of Interlok start in failover mode, only one single instance, known as the master, will fully start up ready to process messages.
 All other Interlok instances in the cluster will sit and wait in a dormant state (slave) until they are promoted to the master.